 If you follow me on Twitter (@ForkMojo), you’ll be aware that a few days ago I signed up for a new plot.
 My original plot, which I took on in 2015, was my first foray into ‘growing your own’ since I was a child.
-That too, was a ‘naked’ plot when I took it on – as a brand new site, all plots were.
-I spent a great deal of time creating a layout and structure, and whilst it has served me well since, there’s a lot I would change today – especially with a view to maximising the space.
+That too, was a ‘naked’ plot when I took it on.
+As a brand new site, all plots were.
+I spent a great deal of time creating a layout and structure.
+Whilst it has served me well since, there’s a lot I would change today.
+Especially with a view to maximising the space.

-As I type, I’m 3 days into being the owner of ‘Plot 22’ – though I didn’t actually get started until 5pm on day one.
+As I type, I’m 3 days into being the owner of ‘Plot 22’.
+Though I didn’t actually get started until 5pm on day one.
 So far, I’ve dug over around 20sqm and removed a decent amount of weeds (and bricks, and glass….).
-First priority was to get a few beds ready for planting out the various things I’ve hardened off at home.
+The first priority was to get a few beds ready for planting out the various things I’ve hardened off at home.
 Now that they are ready, I’ll be planting tomorrow.
-I’m not going to ‘dress up’ the beds or make any attempt whatsoever to make them look ‘pretty’ – despite every inch of me wanting to do so.
+I’m not going to ‘dress up’ the beds or make any attempt whatsoever to make them look ‘pretty’.
+Despite every inch of me wanting to do so.

-I want to take this opportunity to do something a bit ‘special’ with this plot – something more that just row after row of raised beds.
-Perhaps deep down I wanted to be a garden designer, or perhaps I just like straying from the norm – but I’m incredibly excited about exploring some of the ideas I’ve drafted up so far, and I’ll share my ethos and initial ideas in another post soon.
+I want to take this opportunity to do something a bit ‘special’ with this plot.
+Something more than just row after row of raised beds.
+Perhaps deep down I wanted to be a garden designer.
+Or perhaps I just like straying from the norm.
+But I’m incredibly excited about exploring some of the ideas I’ve drafted up so far.
+I’ll share my ethos and initial ideas in another post soon.